lee011/timetable-checker/readme.md

 This extension will read your class schedule when you go to Course Registration &gt; Main Menu for Web Add/Drop &gt; My Detail Schedule.

-Then, when you browse the Master Class Schedule, you can find out whether conflicts with the section and you current schedule occurs.
+Then, when you browse the Master Class Schedule and check sections provided by a particular course, you can find out whether conflicts with the section and you current schedule occurs.

+The extension will append two cell to each row of the table, showing the status and available actions.
 (Example below)

 ![image](example.png)